 Duncanville is a medium-sized city located in the state of Texas.
 With a population of 39,826 people and eight constituent neighborhoods, Duncanville is the 76th largest community in Texas.

 Duncanville is an extremely ethnically-diverse city.
 The people who call Duncanville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Duncanville residents report their race to be White, followed by Black or African-American.
-Duncanville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 36.46% of the city’s residents.
-Important ancestries of people in Duncanville include English, Irish, French , and Italian.
+People of Hispanic or Latino origin are the most prevalent group in Duncanville, accounting for 35.16% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Duncanville residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Duncanville include English, Irish, Italian, and French .

 The most common language spoken in Duncanville is English.
 Other important languages spoken here include Spanish and German.